besmehenni/Forest_wildfire_spreading_convLSTM/README.md

 ## **4. Classification results**

 The following figures are the confusion matrix and the ROC curve on the test sample.
 It can be seen that the model predicted correctly 22 pixels in fires.
-The accuracy is 2.3%: the model made a lot of mistakes by having predicted a large number of pixels on fire where in reality there were no fires.
+The Precision is 2.3%: the model made a lot of mistakes by having predicted a large number of pixels on fire where in reality there were no fires.

 ![PIC5](/md_images/pic5.PNG)
 ![PIC6](/md_images/pic6.PNG)

-The overall accuracy is 90.0%.
+The overall Accuracy Score is 90.0%.
 We must pay special attention to the Recall parameter because it is a problem not to predict burning pixels that are actually burning.
 Here the Recall, which we would like to see as high as possible, is only 14%.
 The following figure compares the predicted and actual images over the 9 days of the test sample.
 The fire probability threshold is set at 0.65.

 ![PIC7](/md_images/pic7.PNG)